zeek/zeek/scripts/base/misc/find-filtered-trace.zeek.rst

 control packets (e.g. it's been filtered to contain only SYN/FIN/RST packets and no content).
-On finding such a trace, a warning is emitted that suggests toggling the :zeek:see:`detect_filtered_trace` option may be desired if the user does not want Bro to report missing TCP segments.
+On finding such a trace, a warning is emitted that suggests toggling the :zeek:see:`detect_filtered_trace` option may be desired if the user does not want Zeek to report missing TCP segments.

 :Namespace: FilteredTraceDetection